 How do you clean the mats?

-Answer - If you need to clean the fabric due to doggie pee, bird poop etc, The fabric is a heavy duty outdoor material, you can scrub them with soap & water or remove the fabric and wash them.
-Mats air dry 10 minutes or less.
+Answer - If you need to clean the fabric due to doggie pee, bird poop etc, The fabric is a heavy duty outdoor nylon material, you can scrub them with soap & water or remove the fabric and wash them.
+Mats air dry 10 minutes or less similar to life vests.

 Does the Black Fabric color get hot or does the White Fabric get dirty?

 Answer - The Black fabric panels Do Not Retain Heat.
 All colors are made from the same heavy duty outdoor fabric and are waterproof / water resistant.
-Black is the most popular accent color and sold out fast in 2017.
+Black is the most popular accent color and sold out in 2016 & 2017.

 Answer - The White fabric panels are the same heavy duty fabric as all of the colors.
 All mats will get dust marks from being dragged on the docks just like all water toys and will wash off once in the water.